911-Secure/Gatekeeper/README.md

 #### Revisions

+- First public version of Gatekeeper for macOS
 - Improved network detection (WiFi, LAN, airplne mode, etc.)
 - Fixed an issue where some screens appeared blank (white) on startup